scalableinternetservices/utils/README.md

 Add the file `.rails_initialize` to the root of your application's repository.
-This should contain commands that execute as the ec2-user just after to running `rake db:migrate`.
+This should contain commands that execute as the ec2-user just after running `rake db:migrate`.
 Commands that require root should be prefixed with `sudo`.
 An example is provided below:

 __.rails_initialize__